Born this way? Researchers explore the science of gender identity

 The search for the biological underpinnings is taking on new relevance as the battle for transgender rights plays out in the U.S. political arena.

-One of the first acts of the new Trump administration was to revoke Obama-era guidelines directing public schools to allow transgender students to use bathrooms of their choice (reut.rs/2l8pWJe).
+One of the first acts of the new Trump administration was to revoke Obama-era guidelines directing public schools to allow transgender students to use bathrooms of their choice. (reut.rs/2l8pWJe) Last week, the president announced on Twitter he intends to ban transgender people from serving in the military. (reut.rs/2uXF8kG)

-Last week, the president announced on Twitter he intends to ban transgender people from serving in the military(reut.rs/2uXF8kG).
+A Quinnipiac University poll released on Thursday found 68 percent of Americans say transgender people should be allowed to serve in the military, an even larger majority than the 58 percent found in a Reuters/Ipsos poll last week.

-Texas lawmakers are debating a bathroom bill that would require people to use the bathroom of the sex listed on their birth certificate (reut.rs/2tXKbgV).
-North Carolina in March repealed a similar law after a national boycott cost the state hundreds of millions of dollars in lost business (reut.rs/2nGg1OH).
+Texas lawmakers are debating a bathroom bill that would require people to use the bathroom of the sex listed on their birth certificate. (reut.rs/2tXKbgV) North Carolina in March repealed a similar law after a national boycott cost the state hundreds of millions of dollars in lost business. (reut.rs/2nGg1OH)

 Currently, the only way to determine whether people are transgender is for them to self-identify as such.
 While civil rights activists contend that should be sufficient, scientists have taken their search to the lab.